Cubified/ntwm/README.md

 ## To-Do

-- Investigate and resolve any remaining memory leaks
+- Clean up tiling functionality
-- Fix flickering upon dragging chromium tabs
+- Fix support for dual bars
 - Fix incongruency between client-toggled and window manager-wide fullscreen

 ## What Will (Likely) Never be Implemented